mithi/fusion-ekf/README.md

 - The process 2d noise `ax` and `ay` used to update the process covariance matrix `Q` is hard-coded in `line 17-18` of [headers/fusionekf.h](https://github.com/mithi/Fusion-EKF-CPP/blob/master/headers/fusionekf.h).
 Change and recompile as necessary.

 # Notes
-- NOTE: You can also check my (almost the same) implementation in Python and Jupyter Notebook below:
+- Here's my (almost the same) implementation in Python and Jupyter Notebook below:
 - [Fusion-EKF-Python](https://github.com/mithi/Fusion-EKF-Python)
 - Please check the PDF in the `docs` folder for important findings and explanations
 - [Variance improvement and visualizations PDF (ax, ay = 5, 5)](https://github.com/mithi/Fusion-EKF-CPP/blob/master/docs/FusionEKF-variances-visualization.pdf)
 - [Variance improvement and visualizations PDF 2 (ax, ay = 9, 9)](https://github.com/mithi/Fusion-EKF-CPP/blob/master/docs/FusionEKF-variances-visualization-B.pdf)
-- NOTE: this code is written from scratch
-- The file structure suggested and [starter code](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project) by Udacity are **NOT** used
+- This code is written from scratch; he file structure suggested and [starter code](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project) by Udacity are **NOT** used
 ![Reviewer Suggestion](https://github.com/mithi/Fusion-EKF-CPP/blob/master/docs/reviewer_feedback.png)

 -----